TrianglyRU/9BitPaletteConverter/README.md

 The Mega Drive ignores the fourth, eighth, and twelfth bits (which are zero), leaving just 9 bits, i.e. 3 bits for each colour channel (Red, Green, and Blue).

-Given that `111` is the brightest colour (#FFFFFF in hexadecimal or 255,255,255 in RGB), and since there are 7 unique combinations of 3 bits (excluding `000`), changing one bit roughly equals one step of:
+The maximum channel value, `111`, represents full intensity.
+When mapped to 24-bit RGB (8 bits per channel), this corresponds to a value of 255 (#FF).
+Since the 3-bit channel provides 8 discrete intensity levels, there are 7 steps between minimum and maximum, giving an approximate step size of:
 ```
 255 / 7 ≈ 36.4285
 ```
-Thus, the possible palette values are restricted to the following set (rounded to the nearest integer):
+Thus, when converted and rounded to the nearest integer, the possible palette values are:
 - 0
 - 36
 - 73